 Introducing Personal Protective Equipment into your company

-If you work in a high risk environment then without a doubt, you already have – or need to – introduce PPE into your business.
 The best place to start is to conduct a risk assessment.
-Risk assessments are used to evaluate the risks from any hazards that may be in your company.
+Your risk assessment is used to evaluate the risks from any hazards present in your company.
 You then need to implement measures that mitigate these risks completely or as much as reasonably practical.
-This is where PPE comes in, as PPE is a mitigating solution to certain hazards present in your company.
+This is where PPE comes in.
+PPE is a mitigating solution to certain hazards that are in your company.
 For more information on how to carry out a risk assessment, you can

 read our blog here .

 PPE is often the only barrier between a person and a hazardous substance.
-This means that your PPE is going to be riddled with hazardous substances, and unless you thoroughly clean your PPE after use, these substances are going to continuously be in close contact with your skin.
+Your PPE is riddled with hazardous substances, and unless thoroughly cleaned, are going to continuously damage your health.

 Here are a few ways we recommend you clean your equipment: Clean hard hats regularly with warm water, soap and leave to air dry Clean safety glasses regularly with warm water and soap Wipe ear protectors with a damp cloth after every use Clean and disinfect your respiratory equipment according to the manufacturers instructions

-As always, if you notice that your equipment has any damage whatsoever then we recommend you exchange it for a new set.
+If you notice that your equipment is damaged then we recommend you exchange it for a new set.
 It simply isn’t worth taking the risk of using faulty equipment.

 Unlike other companies, at ELAS

 we are able to carry out your risk assessments on your behalf.
 Risk assessments can be daunting,and health and safety companies realise this too!
 This is why they provide template risk assessments for you to fill in yourself.
-However, here at ELAS, one of our trusted health and safety consultants will visit your site to assess the hazard and will then compile your risk assessment for you.
-We are also able to provide you with on-site health surveillance thanks to having one of the largest fleets of mobile medical units in the UK.
+At ELAS our trusted health & safety consultants will visit your site to complete your risk assessment for you.
+We can also provide you with on-site health surveillance thanks to having one of the largest fleets of mobile medical units in the UK.
 If you still aren’t sure on your PPE responsibilities or need help and guidance when it comes to PPE within your company talk to a member of our team today.
 We’re available 24/7 and are always happy to help!
 Call 08450 50 40 60 or drop us a message using the contact form to the right.